UniversityOfSaintThomas/Cascade_documentation/capricorn/01_site_setup.md

 University of St. Thomas: /_shared-capricorn
 ```

-Each site, or instance, that uses the Capricorn template also has a shared configuration in **its own root** for things that are specific to that instance.
-The following setup are the steps to use the global styles and make sure things like the header, footer and navigation, etc. are unique.
+Each site, or instance, that uses the Capricorn template also has a shared configuration **in its root** for things that are specific to that instance.
+The following setup are the steps to use the global styles **and** make sure things like the header, footer and navigation, etc. are unique.

 ---